To answer “How to create a video wall”, let’s first quickly define what a video wall is and why you might want one…

 No redundancy – If your player or matrix has a hardware failure, your entire video wall will fail with it.
 You can always have a backup of each device, however, that’s a costly endeavor.
 It’s worth looking at a robust and well-suited device for your experience.

-More costly hardware – The more screens you want to run with your digital signage device, the more power that device requires.
+More costly hardware – The more screens you want to run with your Digital Signage device, the more power that device requires.
 A traditional 2×2 video wall will allow a 4K player to run 1080p (HD) across each device, however, if you’re looking at a larger video wall, you should consider the hardware you select as your video wall driver.

 In summary

-Video walls can create incredibly impactful digital signage but understanding what you’re intending to deliver to the screens should be your first step.
+Video walls can create incredibly impactful Digital Signage but understanding what you’re intending to deliver to the screens should be your first step.
 The Sync function is capable of creating a video wall instance, however, it really shines if these screens are not next to each other.
 The video wall matrix and the dedicated device both offer similar functionality.
 Your decision on which is best for you will depend on how flexible you want to be with your hardware later down the line and it may potentially also be affected by your existing hardware.

-To learn more about Signagelive solutions and to discuss your digital signage requirements, please get in contact with us.
+To learn more about Signagelive solutions and to discuss your Digital Signage requirements, please get in contact with us.